 The first Fellowship stipend check is mailed to the mailing address in OASIS.
 Please be sure to keep this address current.
 Should you wish to set up Direct Deposit for your stipend checks, simply login to MyUSC and select the Pay My Bill icon.
-For more information, please follow the instructions attached to this document.
+More information is available on the Graduate Student Drive.